 Herbert von Karajan

-Alexis Weissenberg was born in Sofia, Bulgaria, on the 26th of July 1929.
+Alexis Weissenberg was born in Sofia, Bulgaria on 26 July 1929.

-There, at the Jerusalem Academy of Music, he had Alfred Schröder (co-disciple of Artur Schnabel) as Piano teacher and Joseph Grünthal (Josef Tal) for Harmony and Composition.
-Very soon he had his first concert with orchestra (Beethoven 3rd with the Jerusalem Radio Orchestra).
-Just after the war’s end, Professor Leo Kestenberg offered him an engagement for three consecutive seasons, the last of which was conducted by Leonard Bernstein.
+There, at the Jerusalem Academy of Music, he studied piano under Alfred Schröder (co-disciple of Artur Schnabel) and harmony and composition under Joseph Grünthal (Josef Tal).
+Very soon he had his first concert with orchestra (Beethoven’s Third with the Jerusalem Radio Orchestra).
+Just after the war’s end, Professor Leo Kestenberg, general manager of the Palestine Orchestra, offered him an engagement for three consecutive seasons, the last of which was conducted by Leonard Bernstein.
 He started a major tour in South Africa, consisting of 15 concerts with four different recital programs and five concerti.

-Then, in 1946, he moved to the US, with two letters of recommendation, one for Artur Schnabel, the other for Vladimir Horowitz.
-“One in each pocket, each one re-read 15 times.
+Then, in 1946, he moved to the US, with two letters of recommendation from Kestenberg, one for Artur Schnabel, the other for Vladimir Horowitz.
+Weissenberg writes that he had one in each pocket, each one re-read 15 times.
 Both letters signed by Kestenberg.
 Both, separately, gave me the same advice.
-The inspiring teaching and influential musicianship and enthusiasm of Vladiguerov, during the years in Sofia, had prepared me pianistically in the best pedagogical tradition.
-What I needed urgently was broader knowledge, much more cultural information, also maybe the experience of a school as opposed to private lessons, one or two competitions (why not?) in addition to patience and listening to as much music as possible“.
+The inspiring teaching and influential musicianship and enthusiasm of Vladigerov, during the years in Sofia, had prepared me pianistically in the best pedagogical tradition.
+What I needed urgently was broader knowledge, much more cultural information, also maybe the experience of a school as opposed to private lessons, one or two competitions (why not?) in addition to patience and listening to as much music as possible (*).

-He received lessons from Artur Schnabel and Wanda Landowska and then went to The Juilliard School of Music, where he enrolled in Olga Samaroff’s class, who together with Rosina Lhévinne, shared the top talents of the times.
+He received lessons from Artur Schnabel and Wanda Landowska and was accepted to The Juilliard School of Music, where he enrolled in the studio of Olga Samaroff, who together with Rosina Lhévinne, shared the top talents of the times.

-He also enrolled in the Composition and Musical Analysis classes of Vincent Persichetti, himself an excellent composer, “who considered eccentric ideas and original thinking a must“.
+He also enrolled in the Composition and Musical Analysis classes of Vincent Persichetti, himself an excellent composer, who, in Weissenberg’s own words, considered eccentric ideas and original thinking a must (*).

 In 1947, he won both the Leventritt Competition and the Philadelphia Youth Competition.

-His career started quickly with these awards and, that same year, he made his US debut, with Chopin’s Piano Concerto no.1 with the New York Philharmonic Orchestra conducted by George Szell, and Rachmaninov’s Piano Concerto no.3 with the Philadelphia Orchestra under Eugène Ormandy.
+With these awards, his career flourished and that same year, he made his US debut performing Chopin’s Piano Concerto no.1 with the New York Philharmonic Orchestra under George Szell and Rachmaninov’s Piano Concerto no.3 with the Philadelphia Orchestra under Eugène Ormandy.

-In the mid-sixties he re-launched his career, playing throughout Europe, the United States, South America and Japan, at the most important venues and with the greatest Orchestras; under the most famous batons such as Szell, Ormandy, Steinberg, Maazel, Giulini, Abbado, Karajan, Celibidache or Ozawa.
+In the mid-1960’s, he re-launched his career, playing throughout Europe, the United States, South America and Japan, at the most important venues and with the greatest orchestras; under the most famous batons such as Szell, Ormandy, Steinberg, Maazel, Giulini, Abbado, Karajan, Celibidache or Ozawa.
 He was also completely in his element accompanying singers like Teresa Berganza, Plácido Domingo, Montserrat Caballé, Ferruccio Furlanetto or Hermann Prey.

-He started composing when he was a child, his first composition (at least, the first that has been preserved) being a little piece for solo piano that he wrote when he was 9 years old, and the last one, a jazz-flavoured piano Sonata, written in 1982.
-He has left several compositions, among which there are pieces for piano solo, for two pianos, transcriptions, song arrangements, cadenzas and four musicals.
+Alexis Weissenberg started composing when he was a child.
+His first composition (at least, the first that has been preserved) was a little piece for solo piano that he wrote when he was nine years old, and the last one, a jazz-flavoured piano sonata, was written in 1982.
+He has left behind numerous compositions, including pieces for piano solo and two pianos, transcriptions, song arrangements, cadenzas and four musicals.

-He was an excellent caricaturist and illustrator, and he created wonderful collages, mostly related to his extensive professional career, which are mainly exposed in Sofia’s Sala Bulgaria.
+Weissenberg was an excellent caricaturist and illustrator, and he created wonderful collages, mostly related to his extensive professional career.
+These collages are exhibited in Sofia’s Sala Bulgaria.

-His recorded legacy embraces a huge range, and though mostly from the Romantic repertoire, it also extends back to Bach and Scarlatti and forward to Prokofiev, Ravel or Stravinsky.
+His recorded legacy encompasses a huge repertoire, and though mostly from the Romantic period, it also extends back to Bach and Scarlatti and forward to Prokofiev, Ravel and Stravinsky.

-Alexis Weissenberg died in Lugano, Switzerland, on the 8th of January 2012.
+Alexis Weissenberg died in Lugano, Switzerland on 8 January 2012.